Tips for Leaving Your House to an Heir

 Joint ownership

-If a spouse is listed as the co-owner of the home, the value transferred to the spouse is exempt from estate and gift taxes as they benefit from the unlimited marital deduction.
+If a spouse is listed as the co-owner of the home, the value transferred to the spouse is exempt from estate and gift taxes, as they benefit from the unlimited marital deduction.
 The surviving spouse would inherit your ownership interest of the home and become the sole owner.

 When a non-spouse co-owner is listed:

-• The value transferred is considered a gift and must be reported for gift tax purposes, meaning it counts toward your lifetime exemption amount.
+- The value transferred is considered a gift and must be reported for gift tax purposes, meaning it counts toward your lifetime exemption amount.

-• Lifetime gifts to non-spouse heirs are subject to the carryover of cost basis, which may be equal to the original cost of the home (excluding improvements).
-This means they may be subject to higher taxes due on the future sale for the property because they’ll likely not be eligible for a step-up in cost basis at the time of your death.
+- Lifetime gifts to non-spouse heirs are subject to the carryover of cost basis, which may be equal to the original cost of the home (excluding improvements).
+This means they may be subject to higher taxes due on the future sale for the property, because they’ll likely not be eligible for a step-up in cost basis at the time of your death.

-• As a co-owner of the home, your heir assumes ownership of a portion of the home’s value.
+- As a co-owner of the home, your heir assumes ownership of a portion of the home’s value.
 Should your they experience financial difficulties, initiate divorce proceedings or incur debt issues, this could put your home at risk of a lien or other legal action.
 Further, you would need the permission of your co-owner to take out a new mortgage, refinance the existing mortgage or sell the home in the future.

 Will

 A traditional will allows you to name an heir as the beneficiary of your home.
-Within your will, you may wish to have a testamentary trust setup, which can provide more control over how your home is managed and used following your death.
+Within your will, you may wish to have a testamentary trust set up, which can provide more control over how your home is managed and used following your death.

 Revocable trust

 A revocable trust allows you, as the “grantor” or “trustee,” to maintain control over your home while specifying exactly how and when it will pass to your heirs.
 Following your death, the trust enables your home to be quickly and privately transferred to your heir while bypassing the probate process.
-This approach allows you to retain full control and use of your home during your lifetime and a seamless transition after you pass away.
+This approach allows you to retain full control and use of your home during your lifetime and helps ensure a seamless transition after you pass away.
 Although establishing a trust involves a slightly higher cost than a will, it allows for you to have greater control over the distribution of your assets after your passing.

 Qualified personal residence trust (QPRT)